New York City School District Proposes Chocolate Milk Ban

 - 8 oz. of skim white milk has 90 calories and 12 grams of sugar.

+Upstate dairy farmers do not fully support the idea.
+Jessica Ziehm with Tiashoke Farm believes chocolate milk has its benefits.

+“Sugars and fats in moderation are good for our systems.
+The milk that is being offered in schools have lower sugar value than some of the chocolate milk you see on store shelves,” Ziehm stated.

-Officials say this is just a proposal.
+Officials say this it is just a proposal.
 A final decision has not yet been made.